vidyasagarmukkavili-hbwsl/Magento-Remote-Repo-Installation-Guide/magento-project-installation-with-github-remote-repo.md

 ---

-If everything is done correctly, setup is now done.
+If everything is done correctly, the setup is now complete.

 ---